GrandpaBond/pxt-heading/README.md

 So much for the theory!
 In the real world there are several factors which conspire to distort the actual local field, as measured by the magnetometer.
 These can include:

+* Departure from horizontal: any tilting of the buggy due to uneven ground will seriously distort the readings.

 * Environmental magnetic anomalies, due to magnets or electrical machinery near where the buggy is being used.

 * Electro-magnetic fields due to flowing currents (including those powering the buggy's motors or servos).

-* The magnetometer chip is temperature-sensitive, so readings may drift as it gets warmer with repeated use.
+* The magnetometer chip is actually temperature-sensitive, so readings may drift as it gets warmer with repeated use.

 * Varying fields from the arbitrary angles of any rotating magnetic elements in the motors at the moment of measurement.